Stocks Mixed, but Dow Keeps Winning Streak

 Continue Reading Below

-Some of the biggest insurance companies dragged down the broader financial sector after reporting quarterly earnings; meanwhile, solid profits lifted consumer goods companies including Clorox.
+Some of the biggest insurance companies dragged down the broader financial sector after reporting quarterly earnings, while solid profits lifted consumer goods companies including Clorox.

+The result: Major U.S. stock indexes struggled to find direction the day after the Dow Jones Industrial Average rose above 22000 for the first time.

 Continue Reading Below